rgommers/meson/docs/markdown/Dependencies.md

     'interface: ilp64',   # can be lp64 or ilp64 (or auto?)
     'symbol-suffix: 64_', # check/auto-detect? default to 64_ or no suffix?
     'cblas',
-  ]
+    'lapack',             # OpenBLAS can be built without LAPACK support ]
 )